smoothsec/dev/afpacket/README.md

 router -- Smoothsec -- switch -- computers

-First of all, you need to run <code>smoothsec.first.setup</code> but no need to reboot.
+First of all, you need to run <code>smoothsec.first.setup</code> and then reboot.

 Make sure you are root.
 Then run <code>smoothsec.afpacket.setup</code>.
 A nano editor will be shown up with the <code>afpacket.cfg</code> file.